JeremyMarks12/Small-Business-Billing-and-Payroll/README.md

 				example:
 					C:\...\Java\jdk-23\bin

+	install react dependencies:
-	open the ide command terminal, and run the command: npm install @mui/icons-material
+		open the ide command terminal, change the path to the sbafrontend folder and run the command: npm install @mui/icons-material

 To run the application:
+	open xampp and start mysql and apache

 	Open IDE, and navigate to the sbafrontent folder run the command: npm start